 2. UPDATE INFORMATION

-This updated advisory is a follow-up to the advisory update titled ICSA-18-165-01 Siemens SCALANCE X Switches, RUGGEDCOM WiMAX, RFID 181-EIP, and SIMATIC RF182C (Update A) that was published January 31, 2019, on the NCCIC/ICS-CERT website.
+This updated advisory is a follow-up to the advisory update titled ICSA-18-165-01 Siemens SCALANCE X Switches, RUGGEDCOM WiMAX, RFID 181-EIP, and SIMATIC RF182C (Update B) that was published June 11, 2019, on the ICS webpage on us-cert.gov.

 3. RISK EVALUATION